 - Growths on the eyes.
 There are two types of growth on the eyes.
 Pinguecula and pterygium are growths on your eye’s conjunctiva, the clear covering over the white part of the eye.
 Pinguecula is a growth that looks like a yellow spot or bump.
 Pterygium is a growth of fleshy tissue that can get large enough that it covers your cornea affecting your vision.

-- Snow blindness is a painful eye condition caused by exposure to ultraviolet (UV) rays reflected from ice and snow, particularly at high elevation.
+- Snow blindness is a painful eye condition caused by exposure to ultraviolet (UV) rays reflected from ice and snow, particularly at high elevations.
 Symptoms include blurry vision, swelling, and watery eyes.

 - Cancer called ocular melanoma can result in part or directly from exposure to UV light.